 “This is why Plant Therapy’s official stance is to not ingest essential oils unless under the supervision of a medical doctor or an aromatherapy practitioner.
 It is not that we don’t recommend ingesting essential oils, it is just that there is so much information that needs to be taken into consideration before ingesting essential oils.
 There can be a time and place for oral use of essential oils but you need to make sure you are educated on the whole parts of essential oils.
 That is where Plant Therapy wants to help.
 We want to help our customers become educated in everything they need to know about essential oils so that they can make the best-educated decision for themselves and their family.”

-In addition to the main questions on eating essential oils or using them on your skin directly, here are a few more notes of what can help you use essential oils safely:
+In addition to the main questions on eating essential oils, here are a few more notes of what can help you use essential oils safely:

 - Dosage: Harmful effects might arise when certain essential oils get used in the wrong doses or too high of a concentration.
 Remember, oils are highly concentrated and potent, so there is no need to use a lot of them.
 While one drop of a certain essential oil might not cause you problems or harms, an excessive dosage might.
 Always choose a conservatively low dosage to air on the safe side.
 This usually means just a few drops in your diffuser, and a few drops mixed into a massage oil only for example.